 Maestro Lino and his team joined us at Soneva Fushi in December 2015 to celebrate the launch of the Soneva Art and Glass programme.
-The fifteen breathtaking sculptures created during this time are currently on exhibition in Soneva’s Art Gallery.
-These works are the only existing artworks by Lino Tagliapietra to have been created from recycled waste glass.
-Each artwork is signed by the artist and inscribed “Soneva Fushi,” forever linking the works to Soneva Fushi; making this series of works extremely rare.
+The 15 breathtaking sculptures created during this time are currently on exhibition in Soneva’s Art Gallery.
+These are the only existing pieces of art work by Lino Tagliapietra to have been created from recycled waste glass.
+Each piece is signed by the artist and inscribed “Soneva Fushi,” forever linking them to Soneva Fushi; making this series extremely rare.

-Maestro Lino and his artworks are in high demand and we are humbled and honored that he joined us at Soneva Fushi to celebrate the launch of Soneva’s Art and Glass Programme.
+Maestro Lino and his pieces are in high demand, and we are humbled and honoured that he joined us at Soneva Fushi to celebrate the launch of Soneva’s Art and Glass Programme.
 Now in his 70th year of a long and illustrious career, Lino is heralded internationally as an artist unparalleled in his technical skills and mastery of the medium.
 He is very widely collected by museums and private collection throughout the world and will forever hold a place in contemporary art history and the history of glass.

 During this project, Howard has revisited these patterns, reconsidered them, and forms that originally were representative of solitary objects, have been stacked in multiples.
 The resulting works are vertical compositions, or towers, that imply both a significant weight and strength from the subsequent layers, and at the same time a sense of lightness emanating from the deep glowing glass.

 These stacked structures represent the artist’s lifelong fascination with historical architectural and its significance in religious and social rituals.